 Being vigilant can help you perceive potential threats; that isn’t to say that you need to be paranoid as you should not feel like you are living in fear for the duration of your study programme.
 Instead, try to foster a state of relaxed alertness and an awareness of your surroundings.

 Researching your study abroad destination is paramount to your safety.
 You can find security warnings, crime rates and political stability information online.
-It may also be worth looking up the embassies or consulates in the region as they can help you in an emergency, or with a stolen or lost passport, and even to obtain appropriate medical care.
+It may also be worth looking up the embassies or consulates in the region as they can help you in an emergency, or with a stolen or lost passport, and even obtain appropriate medical care.

 You need to be aware of any cultural norms or religious codes in your country of study.
-What behaviours or gender roles are at play, and is there consequences for non-adherence?
+What behaviours or gender roles are at play, and are there consequences for non-adherence?
 Some social gestures that are innocuous in your home country may be interpreted differently in other places.

 What strategies do the local women use to stay safe and stave off unwanted attention?
 If you know or are able to find other students who have studied there, ask them for their experience.
 Try to be culturally sensitive but not to the detriment of your own safety.